michael1788/jedichallenge_submission/README.md

 python extract_data_from_BindingDB.py -m testing -aa 100 -an 200 -mp 2000 -ms 100 -d your_datapath/ -s your_savepath/ -kd -v
 ```
 This will do a test run (-m testing), consider a molecule active if the activity is <=100 nm (-aa 100) and inactive if the activity >200nm (-an 2000).
 The maximum protein length considered will be 2000 (-mp 2000), while the maximum SMILES length is 100 (-ms 100).
 It will only consider Kd value (-kd), and show print messages (-v).
 The BindingDB database saved as a .csv has to be in *your_datapath/*; your output file will be saved in *your_savepath/*.
 To do a full run, use *-m production*.
-If you set to True more than the kd values (you can add: -ki, -ic50, -ec50) and more than one was measurements type was recorded for a given pair of molecule and protein, they will be prioritized given the following order: kd > ki > IC50 > EC50.
+If you set to True more than the kd values (you can add: -ki, -ic50, -ec50) and more than one measurement type was recorded for a given protein-molecule pair, they will be prioritized given the following order: kd > ki > IC50 > EC50.
 If a given pair of molecule and protein has more than one binary activity, it will be kept only if the activities are the same (e.g. all actives, that is <=100nm).
 If that condition it not met, the pair is fully removed from the dataset.

 **2.** Extraction data representation
 ```